 - Try to act on the sidelines in a way that would make your son or daughter proud to have you as a parent and a coach.
 Remember, your child is not the only one that’s performing during the game (don’t follow them around with a spotlight over their head).
 You are also a performer and the quality of their experience is firmly in your hands.
 Conduct yourself in such a way that you clearly communicate to your child and those around you that this is just a recreational game for children, played by children because it’s FUN.

 - Don’t get sucked into the whole week revolving around training and matches for you and your child.
 Try not to spend the rest of the week practising further at home and talking about last weeks game the whole time and the so called ‘big match’ coming up.
 It is too much and too much overload for a child and for the rest of the family.
-Do other things as a group away from the sport that way.
+Do other things as a group away from the sport.
 That way everyone stays fresh and does not resent the huge commitment that you have taken on.

 ” The major positive aspect includes being able to spend quality time together.
 Additionally, your child perceives that he/she gets special attention, praise, and perks, such as being on familiar terms with the coach.
 In the child’s perception, having you as a parent as a coach is an opportunity to receive motivation and technical instruction that others on the team do not get.
 In the perspective of the parent, being both coach and parent provides the opportunity to teach values and skills, the opportunity to see how your child interact with friends, and the ability to see your child’s accomplishments and take pride in them” – Weiss & Fretwell 2005